maxwolf621/SpringNote/SpringBoot/CORS.md

 ```

-Enable CORS as a Configuration
+after that we enable CORS as a Configuration
 ```java
 @Configuration
 public class WebConfiguration implements WebMvcConfigurer {